tianxing-wu/tianxing-wu.github.io/_pages/services.md

 ## Workshop:
+**Chair:**
+* 2024 - LLM+KG, International Workshop on Data Management Opportunities in Unifying Large Language Models + Knowledge Graphs (co-located with VLDB 2024)

 **Program Committee Member:**
+* 2024 - EEKE+AII, the Joint Workshop of the 5th Extraction and Evaluation of Knowledge Entities from Scientific Documents (EEKE2024) and the 4th AI + Informetrics (AII2024) (co-located with iConference 2024).
 * 2023 - EEKE+AII, the Joint Workshop of the 4th Extraction and Evaluation of Knowledge Entities from Scientific Documents (EEKE 2023) and the 3rd AI + Informetrics (AII 2023) (co-located with JCDL 2023).
 * 2022 - EEKE, the 3rd Workshop on Extraction and Evaluation of Knowledge Entities from Scientific Documents (co-located with JCDL 2022).
 * 2021 - EEKE, the 2nd Workshop on Extraction and Evaluation of Knowledge Entities from Scientific Documents (co-located with JCDL 2021).